lars1050/CSC210-S21/Labs/Lab1_Accounts/README.md

 The rubric is as follows:

-A : All code components complete, correct, and compiling.
+- A : All code components complete, correct, and compiling.
 Javadocs complete.
-B : Few code components incomplete or incorrect, or Javadocs incomplete.
+- B : Few code components incomplete or incorrect, or Javadocs incomplete.
-C : Many code components incomplete or incorrect, and/or Javadocs incomplete.
+- C : Many code components incomplete or incorrect, and/or Javadocs incomplete.
-D : Minimal additions to the code and Javadocs incomplete.
+- D : Minimal additions to the code and Javadocs incomplete.

 > To be graded, the files TestChecking and TestVisa must compile and execute without throwing an exception.
-If it does not compile, it is an automatic deduction of 5% and it will be returned to you to fix it.
-NO CODE WILL BE GRADED UNTIL IT COMPILES!!
-TestTransactions is an exception.
+If it does not compile, it is an automatic deduction of 5% and it will be returned to you to fix it. **CODE WILL NOT BE GRADED (and will receive a 0) UNTIL IT COMPILES.** TestTransactions is an exception for this lab -- it does not need to compile to be graded.

-Note that having code that compiles does not mean you have to get the lab complete and perfect.
+_Note that having code that compiles does not mean you have to get the lab complete and perfect.
 It means that for every method called in main, you should have that method defined, even if it is empty and not doing anything.
-An empty method that returns a fixed result is called a "_stub_", which for our purposes is a placeholder for future code.
+An empty method that returns a fixed result is called a "stub", which for our purposes is a placeholder for future code.
 It is common to start a project by creating a stub for all the methods.
-In testing, you might use a stub to provide a known result to test a method that depends on the value returned by the stub.
+In testing, you might use a stub to provide a known result to test a method that depends on the value returned by the stub._

 <hr>

 ### JAVADOCS

-Javadocs is an automated documentation tool to share information about the code with other programmers or users of the code.
+Javadocs is an automated documentation tool to share information about the code with other users of the code.
 The comments should be professional and describe the behavior of the code.
+You might include some important implementation details, but typically it focuses on how users interact with the code (e.g. the methods that can be called and the class dependencies) without details of the implementation of the class.

 If you use specific syntax to write comments in your Java code, these comments can be compiled to automatically create web pages.
 There is a lot that can be done, but we will focus on a few key features.

-- Generally describe every class, public method, and variable.
+- Generally describe every class, public method, and member variable.
-- For each method, indicate the input parameters and the return value.
+- For each method, describe the input parameters and the return value.

 The expected syntax for every class method is:
 ```
-/** General comment about the method ...
+/** General description of the method ...
 @param var1 description
 @param var2 description
 @return description